 Children are happy and confident in the setting as staff are sensitive to children's individual needs.
-An effective key person system is in place in each room.
-This enables children to develop trusting relationships and to help children to be ready for the next stages in their learning.
+There is an effective key person system in each room.
+Staff support children to develop trusting relationships and help children to be ready for the next stages in their learning.
 Staff make good use of resources.
 The indoor and outdoor play areas are well organised which ensure that children can take part in a wide variety of activities.
 Children particularly enjoy playing outside where they can have fresh air and exercise in all weathers.
-The staff make good use of the outside area, where children have access to a range of resources to stimulate and provide opportunities for learning and enjoyment.
-They develop their physical skills as they run around the garden and ride on the wheeled toys.
+The children have access to a range of resources to stimulate and provide opportunities for learning and enjoyment.
+They develop their physical skills as they run around the garden, climb and jump.

-Effective behaviour management systems are in place.
+There are effective behaviour management systems.
 Children behave well, they are learning to share and take turns and play well together.
 They are developing good relationships with each other and interact well together throughout the nursery.
 Children know what is expected of them and are confident to make their own choices and decisions.
 The nursery provides a variety of healthy and nutritious snacks and meals.
-Mealtimes are a happy, social time for the children where they can sit together and chat.
-Staff skilfully ask open ended questions about the food to further extend the children's learning.
-For example, staff ask children why they think the different foods are good for them and children respond stating 'bananas are good because they make us strong'.
-This demonstrates children's good awareness of the benefits of healthy eating on their bodies.
+Mealtimes are a happy social time for the children where they can sit together and chat.
 Children learn about good hygiene routines and from a very young age can independently take themselves off to wash their hands.
 They all know they must wash their hands after using the toilet, before eating and after messy play.
 Staff support the children as they progress through the nursery, from the baby room to the older age group rooms, and good preparation and support is given to the older children as they get ready to move on to school.